If you are going to turn on change events for a project, please be aware of the following:

 - If a Commitment Change Order is linked to multiple Potential Change Orders – or no Potential Change Orders – it will get its own Change Event.
 A change event line item will be created for each Commitment Change Order line item within that Change Event.

 Things to be aware of:

 The script is better suited for clients using two-tiers for their Prime Contract Change Orders.
 Clients using three-tiers will most likely not want to use Change Events for their project as those clients will essentially have to manage 4-tiers for all changes. i.e. 3 Prime Contract Tiers (PCCO, COR & PCO + Change Events).

 Enabling Change Events:

 If, after reading the article above, you would like to activate the tool on your existing project(s), we highly recommend making the following changes first:

 - In order to send RFQs to a subcontractor, you will need to give them 'Standard' permissions on the Commitments tool.

 - If you want your Superintendent to be able to create Change Events, you will want to give them 'Standard' permissions on the Change Events tool.

 - Project managers and potentially project engineers should be given 'Admin' permission on the Change Events tool.

 - Enable the tool on your standard project template so it is on by default for all new projects.
-See Enable the Change Events Tool.
+See Add and Remove Tools on a Project.